If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

 Liquid bulk products include any free-flowing liquid material, including chemicals like gasoline and consumables like milk or juice.
 Liquid bulk products are shipped using specialized deposits or tanks that can be filled with liquids.
 These tanks are filled via pumping stations and pipelines at ports.

 Liquid bulk products are nearly always shipped on the largest vessels available with reinforced hulls.
 These ships can hold more than 400,000 tons.
 This is needed because liquid goods tend to take up less space but weigh more than their dry counterparts.
+Proper storage is a big part of inventory control.

 How Much Does Bulk Shipping Cost?